-As we move into the space of property investing, it's very important to understand the dollars and cents of your investments - the gearing position.
-It gives you a real snapshot of the true financial make-up of your hard-earned dollars and whether those hard-earned dollars are working for you.
+As we move into property investing, it’s very important to understand the dollars and cents of your investments – the gearing position.
+It gives you a real snapshot of your hard-earned dollars’ true financial makeup and whether those are working for you.
 After all, that is why we all decide to invest in the first place!

-Gearing is determined by your gross profit (rent) versus any expenses that are incurred.
+Gearing is determined by your gross profit (rent) versus any expenses incurred.
 The gearing positions are explained as follows:

-- Positively-geared property will yield more rent than all the expenses combined.
+- The positively-geared property will yield more rent than all the expenses combined.
 On the other hand;

-- Negatively-geared property will yield less rent than the total expenses combined.
+- The negatively-geared property will yield less rent than the total expenses combined.
 And lastly;

-- Neutrally-geared property will provide a balanced investment, where it neither is profitable or costing you to hold the property.
+- The neutrally-geared property will provide a balanced investment, where it neither is profitable or costs you to hold the property.

-It is worth noting, expenses on a property can include:
+It is worth noting expenses on a property can include the following:

 - The interest component on your loan

 - Water levy

 - Council levy